vijaykr338/gesture-control/README.md

 ### 3. Install Dependencies

-The project's dependencies are listed in `requirement.txt`.
+The project's dependencies are listed in `requirements.txt`.
 Install them using pip.

 ```bash
 pip install -r requirements.txt